IDR/idr-metadata/README.md

 with a study.
-The [idr0000-lastname-example](https://github.com/IDR/idr0000-lastname-example) repository contains the templates that should be used by submitters when sending original metdata files for screen or experiment studies.
+The [idr0000-lastname-example](https://github.com/IDR/idr0000-lastname-example) repository contains the templates that should be used by submitters when sending original metadata files for screen or experiment studies.
 The structure of each study repository should use the following layout:

     .travis.yml                                  # Travis CI configuration file, used for validation (mandatory)